UW-Macrostrat/map-ingestion/README.md

   + Ex. `pg_dump -x -O -t sources.table_name burwell|gzip>table_name.sql.gz`

 **6. Create a new folder for the dataset, and include:**
+   + In general, there is no reason to delete anything from the original data directories that are download.
+Original data should be preserved
    + shapefiles (save geology geometry as `geology.shp`, lines (faults, folds, etc.) as `lines.shp`, and points (strike/dip) as `points.shp`)
    + zipped SQL dump(s)
    + any `txt` or `pdf` metadata renamed and saved as `metadata.x`